 Now Nimoy is walking in a park.
 In honour of this week's subject, he's wearing tweed.
 He gives a pretty standard 'what are ghosts?' talk.
 Stuck in one place, scaring people over the years, 'strange sights and mysterious noises.'
 But Nimoy's an American, so can't resist a little dig at British plumbing, too.
 Cute.

 The story of the Wolverton Manor.
-Shot of the castle walls, then the story of the ghost of Lord Trencher is told by his descendant, Captain Fiddleby.
+Shot of the castle walls, then the story of the ghost of Lord Trencher is told by his lordship's descendant, Captain Fiddleby.
 I tell you, you can't make this stuff up!
 Fiddleby (who is just as posh as you'd imagine) tells the story of how seventeenth century rake Lord Trencher bet his friends that he could drive a horse and carriage upstairs.
-He won his bet, and now sometimes people claim to hear the sound of horse hooves on the stairs.
+He won his bet -- now sometimes people claim to hear the sound of horse hooves on the stairs.

 It's a cute story, but not particularly spooky.
 There's a nice shot of the repair work they had to do on the stairs after his lordship won his wager.
 There's a slow camera movement up the stairwell over sounds of whinnying, equestrian shouting and horsewhips.